On This Page:

 - After answering the questionnaire: Students may view all submitted responses only after submitting their own response.

-- After the questionnaire is closed: Students may view all submitted responses after the questionnaire's closing date/time (if set using the options in the Timing section above).
+- After the questionnaire is closed: Students may view all submitted responses after the questionnaire's closing date/time (if set using the options in the Availability section above).

 - Always: Students can view submitted responses at any time, even if they have not answered the questionnaire first.